 The Archives of Ontario holds many different kinds of records, with a few of the most heavily used being listed below.
 They are the starting point for most genealogical investigations.
 Such records are generally indexed, and they are usually available on microfilm at the Archives or through Microfilm Interloan.

-The Archives of Ontario has published a series of in depth research guides on a variety of specific topics to help you with your research.
+Our Sources of Family History research guide [Word, PDF] provides general information on records that may be of interest to your research.
+We have also published a series of in depth research guides on a variety of specific topics to help you with your research.